apache/directory-kerby/README.md

 - haox-config.
 A unified configuration API that aims to support various configuration file formats, like XML, JNI, CSV and Java Properties file.
 - haox-token.
 Implements a JWT token API for Kerberos that's defined in TokenPreauth drafts.

-### Contribution and Contact
+### Contribution
-Contributions are welcome.
+Your feedback and contributions are very welcome.
 Please contact kaiDOTzhengATintelDOTcom.
 Thanks.

 ### License
 Apache License V2.0